 Cut the Clutter in Half

 Lately I have been trying to live my life by the infamous quote from William Morris, “Have nothing in your home that you do not know to be useful and believe to be beautiful.”
 If it is not bringing beauty or usefulness to my space, then I can feel good about passing those items on to someone else in need.
 Suddenly, my kitchen counters feel spacious, the basement really does have a spot for everything in storage, and the house really does have enough space for us all.
+It’s all about perspective and investing in the things you really do want in life.

 Consider making a weekly date with yourself to devote an hour towards improving one spot in your home that you struggle with.
 If it is a drawer that never opens, an office that is filled with useless papers, a basement that has become an avalanche of misplaced items, spend your hour making those spots in your home better.
 Make it a goal to cut the clutter in half in these spots to make them more livable and enjoyable.